Breaking Eternal Inflation: Empirical Viability of a Spontaneous Collapse Scenario: Introduction

 When deploying the standard considerations used in the treatment of inflation, an argument is made indicating that the ``zero mode'' of the inflaton field is subject to ``quantum fluctuations'' which, among other effects, creates a competition with the ``classical displacement'' described by the dynamical equations during the slow-roll period.
 This leads to two possibilities: \textbf{1)} Classical displacement dominates over the quantum fluctuations or \textbf{2)} Quantum fluctuations dominate over the classical displacement.

 In the first case, we would not face a problem; however, the second leads to two types of situations \textbf{2a)} the zero mode of the inflaton moves backward (in the direction of an increasing potential), or \textbf{2b)} the mode moves forward (along a direction of decreasing potential).
 The issue is that when the inflaton is displaced in the direction of an increasing potential, the expansion rate increases, causing these regions to grow faster than regions where the inflaton moves in the opposite direction.
 Thus, over time, the regions with a higher expansion rate will cover a larger portion of the universe, and eventually dominate it as a whole, and therefore inflation would never end.
 This is the eternal inflation problem in a nutshell, see for instance \cite{lindeetef, guth2007}.
+As noted in the standard treatments, this problem is, in fact, tied to the erroneous identification of quantum uncertainties with stochastic fluctuations.

+{{That issue, and its connection with the quantum measurement problem, has been emphasized by multiple authors (see, e.g., \cite{Norsen,Weinberg}), and several proposals aimed at sharpening the standard account can be found in the literature.
+In particular, there is an extensive program addressing the emergence of an effectively classical description during inflation via decoherence and related mechanisms \cite{Boddy:2014eba,Boddy:2016zkn}, as well as analyses based on backreaction and stochastic effects \cite{Brandenberger:2015rra,Markkanen:2016vrp}, and discussions stressing the role of vacuum squeezing in cosmology (see, e.g., \cite{Ashtekar:2020mdv}).}}